Ferdinand Marcos 1969 presidential campaign

-The 1969 reelection campaign of Ferdinand Marcos, the 10th president of the Philippines, started in July 1969 when incumbent President Ferdinand Marcos was unanimously nominated as the Presidential candidate of the Nacionalista Party, and concluded when the 1969 Philippine presidential election concluded with Marcos winning an unprecedented second full term as President of the Philippines.
-With Fernando Lopez as his vice president, he ran against the Liberal Party slate of Sergio Osmena Jr. and Genaro Magsaysay.
+The 1969 reelection campaign of Ferdinand Marcos started in July 1969 when incumbent President Ferdinand Marcos was unanimously nominated as the Nacionalista's presidential candidate, and concluded when Marcos won an unprecedented second term.
+With Fernando Lopez as his running mate, he defeated the Liberal slate of Sergio Osmeña Jr. (son of former President Sergio Osmeña), and Genaro Magsaysay (younger brother of late President Ramon Magsaysay).

+During the campaign, Marcos launched US$50 million worth in infrastructure projects.
+Marcos was reported to have spent PHP100 for every PHP1 that his opponent Osmeña spent, including PHP24 million in Cebu alone.

+Time and Newsweek called the 1969 election the "dirtiest, most violent and most corrupt" in modern Philippine history.
+The term "Three Gs", meaning "guns, goons, and gold" was used to describe the administration's election tactics of vote-buying, terrorism and ballot snatching.

+Marcos' spending during the campaign triggered a balance of payments crisis.
+Marcos asked the International Monetary Fund (IMF) for help, and the IMF offered a debt restructuring deal.
+Compliant policies were enacted, including a greater emphasis on exports and the relaxation of peso controls.
+The peso was allowed to decline, resulting in inflation and social unrest.

 Background

 Ferdinand Marcos won his first campaign for the Philippine Presidency in November 1965, and was inaugurated just before New Year's Day in December the same year.
-Under the 1935 Constitution of the Philippines which was in force at the time, Marcos was supposed to be allowed a maximum of two four year terms as president.
+Under the 1935 Constitution of the Philippines which was in force at the time, Marcos was supposed to be allowed a maximum of two four-year terms as president.

 Formal Nomination

 The formal beginning of the 1969 campaign can be dated to the July 1969 meeting of the Philippines' Nacionalista Party, in which Ferdinand Marcos was formally nominated as the party's presidential candidate.
 A meeting of the party's ruling junta had met a week earlier to assure that the nomination would be unanimous.